 During this step, we turn the tables and look at your company from a consumer perspective.
 This begins by scouring the internet for online reviews, interviewing your customers, and visiting retail outlets to catch a glimpse of your product in the wild.

 After speaking with Mrs. Einstein we realized that Chapetta was the perfect ambassador for his company.
 Getting people to switch from traditional house paint to a relatively new longer-lasting product meant earning their trust.
-Chapetta, a military veteran with a genuine down-to-Earth charm, was perfect at earning people’s trust.
-So we created a radio strategy where Chapetta used his boy-next-door charm to discuss the benefits of switching to Rhino Shield.
+Chapetta, a military veteran with a genuine down-to-earth charm, was perfect at earning people’s trust.
+So we incorporated our CEO Spokesperson radio strategy where Chapetta used his boy-next-door charm to discuss the benefits of switching to Rhino Shield.

 Step 4: Shopping Your Competition